FuzionView/FV-Docs/source/ticketviewer.rst

 Stacked Features
 ------------------

 Underground utilities are often found above or below other utilities.
 When you select a feature, other utilities may be hidden by the selected feature.
-All known utilities at or near the selected point or line are are listed at the bottom.
-Simply click through all the **Nearby Features** links to see a complete picture of all the known features within the buffer area.
+All known utilities at or near the selected point or line are listed at the bottom.
+Simply click through the **Nearby Features** links to see a complete picture of all the known features within the buffer area.

 Ticket Info
 ------------